HeroCC/BedHome/README.md

 This plugin is compatible with most Bukkit forks supporting UUIDs.

-_Feel free to make a pull request or open an issue._
+-Feel free to make a pull request or open an issue.-